jandot/aerts-exercises-leipzig/Databases/databases.md

 ### Querying data - SQL ###

+Get the data ready:

-Copy the file Database-Intro/exercise.sqlite to your own workspace.
+1. Copy the file Database-Intro/exercise.sqlite to your own workspace.
+1. Create a new sqlite database: `sqlite3 database-exercise`
+1. Import the database dump: `.restore exercise.sqlite`

 Some questions to answer: